kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 #### Story 1: Scaling a Training Job

 As a user running distributed training jobs, I want to scale my job parallelism from 4 to 8 workers without recreating the Workload object.

-#### Story 2: DRA Claims per Replica

-As a GPU cluster admin, I want `ResourceClaims` for GPUs to be owned by specific PodGroups so that when a replica is deleted, its GPU claims are properly garbage collected.

 ### Notes/Constraints/Caveats (Optional)